williamwutq/game_HappyHex/README.md

 - <b>Restart Games Settings</b>

-  Turned `ON` by default.
+  Turned `OFF` by default.
 Turning the switch `ON` enables functionality to restart unfinished games, while turning it `OFF` disables it.

   This setting only applies to the [Start Button](#Main-Page) in the main page.
 If you want to restart a specific game or start a new game, you may always access the [Resume Page](#Resume-Page).